Gerhard Schröder: Personal life

 Doris Köpf had a daughter from a previous relationship with a television journalist.
 She lived with the couple.
 In July 2004, Schröder and Köpf adopted a child from Saint Petersburg.
 In 2006, they adopted another child from Saint Petersburg.

 Schröder rents an apartment in Berlin while retaining his primary residence in Hanover.
 As a former chancellor, he is entitled to a permanent office, also situated in Berlin.
 In late 2005, he spent time in the UK improving his English language skills.
 In 2013, Schröder and Köpf purchased another home in Gümüşlük, Turkey, in a real estate project developed by Nicolas Berggruen.

 Schröder's fourth marriage earned him the nickname "Audi Man", a reference to the four-ring symbol of Audi motorcars.
 Another nickname is "The Lord of the Rings".

 Schröder married for the fifth time in 2018.
 His wife is South Korean economist and interpreter Kim So-yeon.

 Schröder is Lutheran-Protestant.
 He did not add the optional phrase "so help me God" (So wahr mir Gott helfe) when sworn in as chancellor for his first term in 1998.

 Schröder is known to be an avid art collector.
 He chose his friend Jörg Immendorff to paint his official portrait for the German Chancellery.
-The portrait, which was completed by Immendorff's assistants, was revealed to the public in January 2007; the massive work has ironic character, showing the former chancellor in stern heroic pose, in the colors of the German flag, painted in the style of an icon, surrounded by little monkeys.
+The portrait, which was completed by Immendorff's assistants, was revealed to the public in January 2007; the massive work has an ironic character, showing the former chancellor in a stern heroic pose, in the colours of the German flag, painted in the style of an icon, surrounded by little monkeys.
 These "painter monkeys" were a recurring theme in Immendorff's work, serving as an ironic commentary on the artist's practice.
 On 14 June 2007, Schröder gave a eulogy at a memorial service for Immendorff at the Alte Nationalgalerie in Berlin.

 In February 2025, Schröder was hospitalised due to severe burnout syndrome.